What is the target group?

-From our clinical experience at our sexual medicine clinic in Stockholm, and previous research we know that having a sexual interest in children can lead to difficulties in different aspects of life, for example anxiety and shame, stressful family situations, fear of being exposed, as well as other potential consequences.
-We also believe it is beneficial for preventing child sexual abuse and exploitation both on- and offline.
+From our clinical experience and previous research, we know that having a sexual interest in children can lead to difficulties in different aspects of life, for example anxiety and shame, stressful family situations, fear of being exposed, as well as other potential consequences.

-The benefits of using an email include us being able to reach participants by email to remind them to take the next step in the treatment.
+The benefits of using an email address include us being able to reach participants by email to remind them to take the next step in the treatment.
 Another benefit is to be able to help participants with password resets, should they lose their password to the platform.
-This means that the person who choose not to leave an email is responsible for keeping their log in information safe, as there would be no way to recover the password without an email attached.
+This means that the person who chooses not to leave an email is responsible for keeping their login information safe, as there would be no way to recover the password without an email attached.

 The risks, however, include the identification of participants found through exposure from the use of email.
 It's relatively hard to obtain an email address anonymously.
 Using one single email address for more than one purpose, say for Prevent it and other email communication, is risky because it makes identification easier if your information is exposed.
 This is why we encourage participants to create an email just for platform use.

-The platform has functionality for exporting data from the study to Excel files, to be stored on the computer of the therapist performing the export.
-Only two therapists (the pilot investigator and the lead researcher) can do this and will do so at the end of the study.
+The platform has functionality for exporting data from the study to excel files, to be stored on the computer of the therpist performing the export.
+Only the therapists/researchers can do this and will do so at the end of the study.